easy-system/es-services/docs/Usage.md

 ## Defining the set of serivces

-To define abstract factory use the following syntax:
+To define the set of services use the following syntax:
 ```
 $config = [
     'Foo.Bar.Baz' => 'Foo\Bar\Baz',